ISISNeutronMuon/MDANSE/Doc/pages/qvectors.rst

 vector generators.
 You can also save the value of this variable in your instrument profiles, so it is set to :code:`True` every time you set the vector parameters using these profiles.

+If you use the currently recommended setting of :code:`force_equal_weights=False`, the lattice vector generator will randomly create :code:`n_vectors` vectors commensurate with the reciprocal lattice defined by the simulation box.
+It will then generate :code:`n_samples` reciprocal space points within the same vector shell.
+Each random point will contribute to the weight of the lattice vector which is the nearest.
+As a result, the lattice vectors in the areas of reciprocal space containing many lattice vectors close to each other will contribute less to the calculation results than the vectors from the reciprocal space regions containing few lattice vectors.
+This is meant to produce a better approximation of spherical sampling with a uniform distribution of angles.
+Additionally, the random points used for sampling follow a normal distribution in :math:`\mathbf{q}`, assigning a larger weight to the vectors close to the nominal :math:`\mathbf{q}` value of the shell.

+The MDANSE GUI offers a preview dialog, visualising the vector distribution that should be created based on the input parameters.
+Additionally, the same detailed information about the vectors that have been generated and used in the calculation is written into a separate data group or file, depending on the format used.
+In the case of .mda files, a data group called :code:`/vector_generator` is written into the file.
+Information about viewing the vector information can be found in the plotting documentation, section :ref:`plotting-vectors`.